 Telemedicine Myths: many people misunderstand that telemedicine isn’t legal and pricey, much more.
 Telemedicine software Development Company is at a rising and growing stage but people still feel insecure and have misconceptions that make people refuse to embrace telemedicine.

-In this article, we will discusses some of the Telemedicine myths.
+In this article, we will discuss some of the Telemedicine myths.

 What is Telemedicine?